grace-anderson/readme-generator/README.md

 ## Questions
-Contact me Helen at helen.g.anderson@me.com
+Contact the author, helen, at helen.g.anderson@me.com

-See more of my work on [GitHub](https://github.com/grace-anderson)
+See more of my work on [GitHub](https://github.com/grace-a)